stack-of-tasks/pinocchio/doc/c-maths/b-joints.md

 ![Cylindrical joint.
 It can slide along an axis and turn around](cylindrical_laas.gif)
 ### Spherical joint

 The spherical joint is the closest thing to an human's articulation, it is very close for our hip for example but even our body is restricted, we can not do a full tour around one of the 3-axis.
 This joint is almost the same except for the fact it can do a full rotation on itself.
-So this joint can moved around the 3-axis.
+So this joint can move around the 3-axis.
 He allows the robot to move its members as we do and even better.

 ![Spherical joint.
 It can perform three rotations at the same time](spherical_laas.gif)

 ### Planar joint

-As its name suggests, a planar joint allows movements that a object can do in a plan.
+As its name suggests, a planar joint allows movements that an object can do in a plane.
 Indeed, he allows two translations and one rotation, therefore it has three degrees of freedom.
 We find this type of movement all over our daily lives, a car has this movement, we have it most of the time when we walk on a flat floor and for example this is exactly Tiago's movement.

 ![Planar joint.
 It is subject to moving only on the map](planar_laas.gif)